gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 or www.siddharthagupta.com.

 ==================================

 Acknowledgement

 ==================================

-Please do remember, the code is distributed freely with a hope that it can be useful to your research problem.
+This code is distributed freely with a hope that it can be useful to your research problem.
 We will be happy if you find the code useful and appreciate our effort.
 Journal details can be found at https://ui.adsabs.harvard.edu/abs/2019arXiv190607200G/abstract.

 Have fun with PLUTO+CR-HD.

 ==================================